Country _ Name

 Obligations and requirements to provide asset and portfolio management, or ancillary services described above

 The CM Law recognizes portfolio management as an investment service.
-Portfolio management is defined as managing individual portfolios in accordance with instructions given by the client pursuant to a contract concluded with the client, whereas such portfolios include one or more financial instruments.
+Portfolio management is defined as managing portfolios in accordance with mandates given by clients on a discretionary client-by-client basis where such portfolios include one or more financial instruments.
 Provision of asset management is not explicitly regulated but it may fall under the definition of the investment advice under the CM Law, which is defined as an investment service of providing a personal recommendation to the client, either at the client's request or at the initiative of the investment firm in respect of one or more transactions in financial instruments.

 The documents necessary for obtaining the license are listed in the CM Law and relevant SEC decisions/by-laws and include for example a business plan, information about qualifications of the management of the investment company, proof of fulfilment of staff and technical requirements, organizational structure, capital requirements proof, etc.

-In order to become licensed, the investment company should fulfil certain conditions, such as to obtain license issued by the Securities’ Commission (“SEC”) and satisfy minimum capital requirements, which is EUR 125,000 in case of provision of the portfolio management services.
-Als
+In order to become licensed, the investment company should fulfil certain conditions, such as to obtain license issued by the Securities' Commission ('SEC') and satisfy minimum capital requirements, which is EUR 125,000 in case of provision of the portfolio management services.

 Additional comments regarding the legal situation for asset and portfolio management services or what FinTech’s must be aware of in this business area